datascienceqing/azureDatabricks/README.md

 The biggest question is between the correlation of price to odometer reading and to made-of-year, which one is stronger????
-In other words, lowr odometer reading and recent model year, which one is more import for a better resell price?
+In other words, lower odometer reading and more recent model year, which one is import for a better resell price?